Landscaping in the Shade

 Perennials for the Shade

 Some shade loving plants also love the sun, so if your shade shifts, look for plants that adapt, like flax lily.
 Many shady areas are also dry, so use drought tolerant shade lovers like devil's backbone.
 Perennials with white or brightly colored flowers or variegated leaves, such as jewels of opar, will really stand out.
-Other shade-loving perennials include ferns, crossandra, and gingers, but many more are available.
+Other shade-loving perennials include ferns, crossandra, and gingers, but many more are available; see the UF/IFAS publication "Landscaping in Florida Shade" for a more comprehensive list.

 Also on Gardening Solutions